 Take-aways and getting the show on the road

 Chunking the learning like this and being very clear about objectives is essential.
 Student canalso keep track of their learning as you move from one I can statement to another.
 My biggest take-away from this unit was that students are much more likely to remember the formula if they are the ones who discovered it.
-You can read more about this learning activity here.
+You can read more about this distance formula discovery learning activity here.

 Join the Maze of the Month Club